Talented tenth: Historical context

 The Negro race, like all races, is going to be saved by its exceptional men.
 The problem of education, then, among Negroes must first of all deal with the Talented Tenth; it is the problem of developing the Best of this race that they may guide the Mass away from the contamination and death of the Worst.

 Later in Dusk of Dawn, a collection of his writings, Du Bois redefines this notion, acknowledging contributions by other men.
 He writes that "my own panacea of an earlier day was a flight of class from mass through the development of the Talented Tenth; but the power of this aristocracy of talent was to lie in its knowledge and character, not in its wealth."

 Du Bois and betterment

-W.E.B.
 Du Bois believed that college educated African Americans should set their personal interests aside and use their education to better their communities.
-Using education to better the African American community meant many things for Du Bois.
-For one, he believed that the "Talented Tenth" should seek to acquire elite roles in politics.
-By doing so, Black communities could have representation in government.
-Representation in government would allow these college educated African Americans to take "racial action."
+To him, this meant that the "Talented Tenth" should seek to acquire elite roles in politics.
+By doing so, Black communities could have representation in government, allowing college educated African Americans to take "racial action."

-That is, Du Bois believed that segregation was a problem that needed to be dealt with, and having African Americans in politics would start the process of dealing with that problem.
-Moving on, he also believed that an education would allow one to pursue business endeavors that would better the economic welfare of Black communities.
-According to Du Bois, success in business would not only better the economic welfare of Black communities, it would also encourage White people to see Black people as more equal to them, and thus encourage integration and allow African Americans to enter the mainstream business world.
+That is, Du Bois believed that segregation was a problem that needed to be dealt with, and having African Americans in politics would start the process of dealing with it.
+He also believed that an education would allow one to pursue business endeavors that would better the economic welfare of Black communities, and would also encourage White people to see Black people as more equal to them, thus encouraging integration and allow African Americans to enter the mainstream business world.